UweR70/Blink-XT2/README.md

     After Visual Studio generated and added the new class remove the 'wrapping' Rootobject.<br>
     But of course do not remove the properties.<br>
     Done.<br>
-    The class can than be used to deserialize the 'retString' as shown above.<br>
+    The class can than be used to deserialize 'retString' as shown above.<br>
     <br>
   </li>
 </ul>